A few of our favorite camping slippers in their happy place. Photo: Steve Andrews/The Inertia

 Cons: Not much traction compared to others

-Glerups are a Danish brand that started 30 years ago in Peter and Hanne Glerup’s home as a hobby, using wool from the sheep in her backyard.
-Over time the slippers gained a huge reputation for checking all the right boxes and now has gained worldwide popularity, and it’s easy to see why.
+Glerups is a Danish brand that started 30 years ago in Peter and Hanne Glerup’s home as a hobby, using wool from the sheep in her backyard.
+Over time the slippers gained a huge reputation for checking all the right boxes and now have gained worldwide popularity, and it’s easy to see why.
 These slippers are a joy to put on and can be worn outside thanks to the rubber sole, but are equally comfortable at home thanks to the outsole not being too thick.

 The beauty of these is in their simplicity: Wool on top, rubber on bottom and that’s it.
-But the wool is naturally insulating, moisture wicking, and oh-so comfortable.
+But the wool is naturally insulating, moisture-wicking, and oh-so-comfortable.
 We liked The Boot for a bit of extra warmth but they also come in a lower-cut “The Shoe” model, as well as Slip-On if you aren’t into using your hands.

-Check Price on AmazonLâmo APMA Slide Wrap ($99)
+Lâmo APMA Slide Wrap ($99)

 Upper Material: Suede